R3c5/Quizzzz/README.md

 3. Exiting this screen can be done by clicking on the *back* button.

 ### Adding activities
+*An example set of activities is located in the docs folder.*

 Before a user can play the game the activity database needs to be filled.
 If the database is empty and the user starts a game no questions will be loaded.
 There are several ways to add activities to the activity database namely, Adding an activity manually, Adding one activity through inserting a JSON format and Bulk adding activities through a JSON file with the corresponding format.
 An addition has to abide by several conditions.
-An example set of activities is located in the docs folder.

 #### Conditions
 - A title must have at least three words and must be unique.